๐ What is a Derivative? (Beginnerโs Guide to Calculus for ML)

 Example Outcome | \( \frac{d}{dx}(x^2) = 2x \) |

-In the next post, we’ll explore one of the most powerful tools in calculus — the Chain Rule.
+In the next post, weโll dive into one of the most powerful ideas in multivariable calculus โ the Gradient.